JAC-CS-Game-Programming-F25/project-d-rogue/README.md

 The game will begin with the player at level 1, each level different enemies will be generated for the players to defeat.
 Each enemy will award different amounts of XP, which will eventually lead to a level up.
 When the player levels up, the game will pause and switch to a screen with three different upgrades that they can choose from.
 Things like increasing bullet damage, bullet speed, reload speed or maybe even elemental damage.
 This loop will continue until a player reaches a certain level threshold (TBD) and they will be able to level up the tank itself.
 They can pick the "Twin" upgrade which adds a second cannon to the front of the tank which will make the tank shoot two bullets forward, the "Machine Gun" upgrade, which widens the cannon, leading to reload speed being much higher, the "Sniper" Upgrade which will make the cannon longer, leading to longer reload time, but much more damage and bullet speed and the "Flank Guard" upgrade which adds a cannon on the opposite side of the tank, for the enemies sneaking up on you.
 Gameplay will then continue normally until players reach level 15, the final level where a bossfight against The Mothership will start.
 The mothership is a tank with 16 cannons all around it that will shoot periodically that will make a more "Bullet-Hell" type of fight.

-Once the player wins / loses, they will be sent back to the main menu (it will look GREAT) where they can either start a new run or look at their run history which is saved between gameplay or restart a previous run if they decided to quit during a run.
+Once the player wins / loses, they will be sent back to the main menu (it will look GREAT) where they can either start a new run or restart a previous run if they decided to quit during a run.

 When hitting "ESC" while player, a pause screen will appear allowing the player to resume or save and quit, reloading the run will restart from the start of the level, not from where they were exactly to make save-scumming less impactful.

 ## 📃 Requirements

-> [!note]
-> This was a web project so that's why you'll see requirements about logging in and uploading data which for you is irrelevant.
-Focus more on the requirements describing actions taken for gameplay.

-1. The user shall register to be able to login.
+1. The player should be able to start the game.
-2. The user shall login to be able to play a game.
+2. The player should be able to move on the map.
-3. The user shall upload a valid deck file.
-4. The user shall upload a valid cards file.
-5. The user shall upload a valid abilities file.
-6. The user shall select which deck they will use in the game.
-7. The user shall select which deck the AI will use in the game.
-8. The system shall "flip a coin" to decide which player goes first.
-9. The system shall shuffle the user's deck.
-10. The system shall draw the top 7 cards from the user's deck.
-11. If the user does not have a Basic Pokémon in their hand the system shall "mulligan" until they do.
-12. Upon each mulligan, the AI shall draw a card.
-13. The user shall put one of their Basic Pokémon face down as their Active Pokémon.
-14. The user shall put up to 5 more Basic Pokémon face down on their Bench.
-15. Upon a new turn, the system shall draw a card from the deck of the current player.
-16. Upon a new turn, the system shall place the drawn card in the hand of the current player.
-17. The user shall put (up to 5 total) Basic Pokémon cards from their hand onto their Bench.
-18. The user shall Evolve their Pokémon as many times as they choose.
-19. The user shall attach an Energy card from their hand to one of their Pokémon once per turn.
-20. The user shall play Trainer cards (as many as they want, but only one Supporter card and one Stadium card per turn).
-21. The user shall Retreat their Active Pokémon once per turn.
-22. The user shall use as many Abilities as they choose.
-23. The user shall attack the opponent's Active Pokémon.
-24. After a player attacks, the system shall end their turn and start their opponent's turn.
-25. The system shall execute any "special conditions" after a turn is over.
-26. The user shall pick a Victory Card when the opposing Active Pokémon dies.
+3. The player and enemies should sprites.
+4. The player should be able to shoot bullets
+5. Bullets should be able to move throughout the screen at a constant speed (probably will use matter).
+6. Bullets should be deleted when off-screen to avoid lag.
+7. The player should be able to see their health and the enemies health at all times.
+8. Bullets should be able to hit the player and the enemies and be able to affect them.
+9. Player should be able to win / lose.
+10. Player should have a camera follow them so they can traverse the map.
+11. Players should be able to reload their runs so they dont lose them on page exit.
+12. Enemies should be randomly generated to abide to the roguelike genre.
+13. Players should be able to select an upgrade when they reach a certain XP threshold.

 ### 🤖 State Diagram